 If You Go to Easter Island

 We stayed at the Mihinoa Campground, Avenida Pont, Caleta Hanga Piko.
 It offers campsites for tents, as well as hostel dormitory rooms or private rooms with a shared kitchen.
-Find out more online at www.camping-mihinoa.com.
+Find out more online at the Camping Mihinoa website.

-To make reservations for the Te Ra’ai Restaurant and ethnic show in Hanga Roa, which offers performances on Mondays, Wednesdays, and Fridays, visit online at www.teraai.com.
-Be sure to read more about Chile on Wander here.
+To make reservations for the Te Ra'ai Restaurant and ethnic show in Hanga Roa, which offers performances on Mondays, Wednesdays, and Fridays, visit online.
+You can learn more about visiting Chile by checking out what Wander writers have to say.